NSO Insurance: A Guide for Medical Professionals

 No matter how experienced or dedicated they may be to their work, physicians must always carry malpractice insurance to protect themselves.
 There’s always the risk that a patient could file a malpractice complaint against them.

-NSO malpractice insurance is one of several options that nurses or the physicians that employ them can choose.
-They provide liability insurance specifically for nurses and offer a range of benefits, all designed with nursing professionals in mind.
+One of several options that nurses or the physicians who employ them can choose is NSO malpractice insurance.
+This company provides liability insurance specifically for nurses and offers a range of benefits, all designed with nursing professionals in mind.

 Whether you work as a nurse or are a physician looking to provide malpractice coverage for your staff, here’s what doctors and nurses need to know about nursing liability insurance through NSO.